 - 1 Connect a printer.
-You can: - Connect a USB printer to either the USB port on the front panel or the rectangular USB host port on the rear panel.
+You can: - Connect a USB printer to one of the the USB ports on the front panel or the rectangular USB host port on the rear panel.

-For the most up-to-date listing of printers that are compatible with the InfiniiVision oscilloscopes, please visit "www.keysight.com/find/InfiniiVision-printers".
+For the most up-to-date listing of printers that are compatible with the InfiniiVision oscilloscopes, please visit

-- Set up a network printer connection.
-See "To set up network printer connections" on page 236. - 2 Press the [Print] key on the front panel. - 3 In the Print Configuration Menu, press the Print to softkey; then, turn the Entry knob to select the desired printer.
+- "www.keysight.com/find/InfiniiVision-printers" - Set up a network printer connection.
+See "To set up network printer connections" on page 329. - 2 Press the [Print] key on the front panel. - 3 In the Print Configuration Menu, press the Print to softkey; then, turn the Entry knob to select the desired printer. - 4 Press the Options softkey to select the print options.